What is machine translation?

 Neural machine translation

-These neural network models are available for all speech languages through Microsoft Speech and through the text API by using the ‘generalnn’ category ID.
+These neural network models are available for all speech languages through Speech service on Azure and through the text API by using the ‘generalnn’ category ID.

 Neural network translations fundamentally differ in how they are performed compared to the traditional SMT ones.